FineYoungCannibals/regexlibrary/README.md

 # REgexlib

-Common regex and text classification utilities for our Airflow pipelines.
+Common regex and text classification utilities for our text processing pipelines.

 ## Usage